ToAtla/PortScanner/readme.md

 On your machine run:
 `$sudo ./scanner IP_ADDRESS PORT_NUMBER_START PORT_NUMBER_END`
-and the scanner will ping each of the ports in the inclusive range with an ICMP packet.
+and the scanner will send a udp packet to each port in the range specified.

-If the scanner finds anything interesting, the results will be printed to the command line.
+If the scanner finds anything interesting (gets back a udp message), the results will be printed to the command line.
+As well as any neccesary data extracted from the message.

+The scanner has a timout for each receive of 0.5 seconds, this makes it rather slow but safe, if you wish to lower the timout and make it faster but unsafer be my guest.

 Quit the program preemptively with escape characters ( presumably CTRL+C ).
 Otherwise the program ends after the scanning.

+### puzzles
+From three of the open ports there were puzzles

+ - The first being that we only had to extract a given port from the message received in a.), we called this the ez port.
+ - The second was that we needed to set the evil bit in our header and send it to the evil port to get another port.
+ - The third was that we needed to send a specific correctly calculated checksum to the checksum port and get back a secret message.

+### Oracle and knocking
+Then we send the 4th open port, the oracle, the right sequence of ports and get the right order and number of knocks to use to knock on the hidden ports in the correct order and print out their messages.

+Our program has a variable called VERBOSE, if you wish to not get a detailed step by step of whats happening turn it to 0.

 ## Assumptions and measures

-A UDP packet sent successfully to an open port will yield no result.
-However, a packet sent to a closed port will(or should) result in an ICMP Error being sent back.
-We can therefore extrapolate which ports are open.
+As our code stands now the function "checskumPuzzle" returns a hardcoded return value because we did this assignment not on campus and therefore never got the secret message, it should work to replace the hard coded string with the response variable if on campus.

+As UDP is unreliable we run the port scanner in a loop until we get 4 open ports.

 As UDP is an unreliable protocol we repeat each port "door-knock" three times, to give the ICMP error messages ample chance to arrive.

 The formula for UDP usage is:

-socket(AF_INET, SOCK_RAW, IPPROTO_ICMP) //creating the raw socket for an ICMP echo message sendto(...) // Ping the port on the ip recvfrom(...) // Accept the answer/error message close(...) // for good measure
+ - socket(AF_INET, SOCK_RAW, IPPROTO_ICMP) //creating the raw socket for an ICMP echo message
+- sendto(...) // Ping the port on the ip
+- recvfrom(...) // Accept the answer/error message
+- close(...) // for good measure

 ## Resources and Inspiration